Limited Availability Remaining for the 2023-2024 School Year.

 Admission to JLA is based on the combination of a student’s demonstrated academic ability and interest, as well as their character and potential for leadership.

 While every JLA student must be able to thrive in an academically rigorous educational environment, success at JLA is predicated on far more than a student’s test taking ability.
-Therefore, the admissions process will feature multiple components designed to help us know each unique applicant deeply and holistically.
+Therefore, the admissions process features multiple components designed to help us know each unique applicant deeply and holistically.

-These include an optional portfolio to demonstrate a students’ talents and passions, a character assessment tool, and a day of onsite collaborative activities, in addition to more standard measurement tools such as grades, standardized testing, and recommendations.
+These include an optional portfolio to demonstrate a students’ talents and passions, a character assessment tool, and onsite collaborative activities, in addition to more standard measurement tools such as grades, standardized testing, and letters of recommendation.

 Admissions Timeline